 The AFM and the central bank of the Netherlands (De Nederlandsche Bank N.V. also referred to as 'DNB') act as supervisors.
 The AFM is charged with conduct supervision on the grounds of the Wft.
 Prudential supervision is performed by DNB.

 2.5 Objective

-The Fund will primarily invest in passive funds or funds whose investment policy aims to track the performance of an index.
-The Fund aims to achieve attractive long-term returns by investing in a selection of investment funds (including ETFs) across various asset classes.
+Het Fund aims to achieve attractive long-term returns by investing in a selection of investment funds (including ETFs) across various asset classes.

 2.6 Investment policy